-No two people are ever the same.
+No two people are example of narrative essay about friendship ever the same.

 Seriously, its been proven.
 Once of the greatest things about life is diversity.
 Since the beginning of time there has never been anyone EXACTLY the same as you are now.
 No-one with exactly the same appearance, emotions, experiences, ambitions, interests and thought process.

 You’re a miracle.
 That is impossible to copy.